habbis/operation_manual/etherpad.md

 useradd --create-home --shell /bin/bash youruser
 ```

-creat a user with not shell
+Or creat more a system account with no shell
 ```
 sudo useradd -m --shell /bin/nologin youruser
 ```